NERC-CEH/fdri_words/metadata/metadata-ingest-tool.md

 - the header matches the source data type
 - the filepath to the source data has been updated
-- the correct component has been selected (this is `nrfa-batch` below and correponds to the component name you set in the `config.yml`)
+- the correct component has been selected (this is `nrfa-batch` below and corresponds to the component name you set in the `config.yml`)

 ```
 curl -X POST -H "Content-Type: application/jsonlines" --data-binary '@./source_data/nrfa_batches.jsonl' "localhost:8000/api/nrfa-batch/publish"